florian-vuillemot/weblodge/docs/source/commands/clean.rst

 .. code-block:: console

    $ weblodge clean
-   Are you sure you want to delete the application 'my-weblodge-app' (yes/no.)? no Aborting.
+   Do you want to delete the application 'my-weblodge-app' (yes/no.)? no Aborting.
-   Are you sure you want to delete the application 'my-other-weblodge-app' (yes/no.)? yes Deleting...
+   Do you want to delete the application 'my-other-weblodge-app' (yes/no.)? yes Deleting...
    Successfully deleted